gogleva/SecretSanta/README.md

 - vignette: add types of organisms in the tool intros
 - external dependencies:is there a better way than manage_paths?
 - signalp: weird Cmax scores -  check
+- signalp: separate check for invalid organism
+- signalp: separate check for invalid verison

 TO DO (required minimum):

-- set default options for C/Y/D/S scores in signalp => more flexible filtering?
-- fix signalp4 vs signalp 4.1 conflicts
 - add unit tests for large inputs in signalp - store them in a separate repo, take too long to run for R CMD check:
     - 1K,